Check the Boston Event Calendar for January 2015 for the fun things to do in the city - indoors and outdoors!

 Closest T station: Red & Green Line/Park St

-When: Friday, January 10 - Special Opening Celebration celebrating 25th anniversary of this epic Boston wine festival - sample more than 50 wines from the many wineries featured this year - Boston Wine Festival continues through early April
+When: Friday, January 9 - Special Opening Celebration celebrating 26th anniversary of this epic Boston wine festival.
+Sample more than 50 wines from the many wineries featured this year, and enjoy seminars, receptions, and brunches as well as the world-famous dinners.
+Boston Wine Festival continues through March 27

 Where: Meritage, Boston Harbor Hotel, 70 Rowes Wharf, Boston Waterfront